UndercodeUtilities/accesslist/README.md

 ## Access list is a collection of multiple types of lists used during pentesting, collected in one place, created by [Undercode](https://undercode.help)
 ![Access List](https://imgur.com/WThk2ew.png)

-## This list include a collections of Combos, wordlists shells, exploits and Vulnerabilities and may more…
+## This list include a collections of Tools, Combos, wordlists shells, exploits and Vulnerabilities and may more…

 - - -